smangham/fair-research-software/episodes/03-tools-practices.md

 ### Share your software & encourage review

-Openly publish your research software with proper documentation, licence and storage in accessible repositories.
+Openly publish your research software with proper documentation, licence and storage in accessible repositories for reuse and supporting reproducibility of your results.
-Share your code on platforms like GitHub or GitLab to promote collaboration, transparency, and peer.
-Encourage code reviews of code to identify bugs, improve software correctness and quality, and promote knowledge sharing.
+Share your code on platforms like GitHub or GitLab to promote collaboration, transparency, and peer review to identify bugs, improve software correctness and quality, and promote knowledge sharing.

-### Provide citation info for your software

-Provide identification and citation information in documentation for your software (including its versions) to ensure that software can be properly cited in publications and research outputs.

 ### Use persistent identifiers for your software